-Chickpeas are legumes, and like their peers, they contain plenty of carbohydrates.
+Chickpeas are legumes; like their peers, they contain plenty of carbohydrates.
 Even a 200-gram serving of hummus exceeds a net carbohydrate value of 30 grams.
 And such a serving size is devoured quickly.

-Fortunately, there are keto-friendly low-carb alternatives to chickpea.
-That’s why you can use cauliflower, almonds, or avocados to make equally delicious mush for dipping.
+Fortunately, there are keto-friendly low-carb alternatives to chickpeas.
+You can use cauliflower, almonds, or avocados to make equally delicious mush for dipping.

-This way, you can also add fewer carbs and more healthy fats to your hummus variation.
+You can add fewer carbs and more healthy fats to your hummus variation.
 For a tried-and-true low-carb hummus recipe with cauliflower, see above.